rfielding/mf/README.md

 In computer Braille, this table is used to map a byte to Unicode Braille dots, like this:

+> The `brascii` tool comes from my repo: rfielding/brailleTools in the cmd/brascii directory.
+It is `main.go` compiled.

 ```
 echo Phone | brascii
 ⡏⠓⠕⠝⠑